Terstegge/mbed-os-MSP432/README.md

 to compile all available tests for this board.
 To run the tests, prepare the launchpad to look like a Mbed-enabled device as described above.
-Do not forget to run the `mountXDS110` script in a separate terminal, if you face the same mount problems as I did.
+Do not forget to run the `mountXDS110` script in a separate terminal, if you face the same mounting problems as described above.

-Now we can run all the tests:
+Now you can run all the tests:
 ```
 mbed test --run | tee test.log
 ```